neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 Oh.
 My God.
 It's like I've always thought.
 [Mystery Science Theater 3000](http://splitsider.com/2017/03/building-on-sacred-ground-with-the-new-cast-of-mst3k/) is a parody of my work at The Fab Foundation!

+For the uninitiated, MST3K is about a random guy working at a scientific institute.
+He could be a janitor, temp, or glorified truck driver.
+In any case, a boss character who generally specializes in the "Mad" field of science subjects the host to torture in the form of "cheesy movies."
+Given my experience with customs documentations, I'd rather be watching Gamera movies.

+Despite the torture, the host maintains sanity with the help of robots made from parts that were meant to control the movies.
+Not sure how a gumball machine, bowling pins, or flash light hot glued to an unimaginable amount of hose would control a movie.
+I couldn't even tell you the amount of programming of AI that would be required to get robots to do comedy riffs.

+When I was growing up though, Thanksgiving was "Turkey Day"; a marathon day for MST3K.
+A sci-fi puppet show really helps as a coping mechanism for colonial legacy.

+What was the connection?
+Oh yeah, Jonah just happened to say, "CNC in my Fab Lab."

 **Visiting MIT's Center for Bits and Atoms**

 There's a tutorial for this assignment on The Center for Bits and Atoms site, [here](http://fab.cba.mit.edu/content/tools/shopbot/index.html).
 I didn't know that in 2015.
 So, what ended up happening is that I went to the CBA shop and bothered the "Spiciest Meme Lord" Tom Lutz.